When starting a business, the search for financing can be frustrating.

 Who is equity crowdfunding for?

 Contrary to popular belief, equity crowdfunding isn’t just for tech companies—it’s for anyone with a viable business plan.
-I repeat: it isn't just for tech companies.
-As long as you're willing to give up some percentage of ownership in your business, your bakery, your fashion brand, and even your construction company can qualify to raise money this way.
-If you've got a product or service that tells a great story that regular consumers can get behind, understand, and endorse, then you're halfway there.
+Your bakery, your fashion brand, and even your construction company can qualify to raise money this way, as long as you’re willing to give up some percentage of ownership in your business.
+There’s a reason crowdfunding platforms continue to grow in popularity.
+If you’ve got a product or service that tells a great story that regular consumers can get behind, understand, and endorse, then you’re halfway there.

 Benefits of equity crowdfunding